 Now you want the department to immediately be pulled through based on the name you select in the dropdown.

-For this you need a formula and the correct formula for this is VLOOKUP.
+For this you need a formula and the correct formula for this is VLOOKUP (or more recently XLOOKUP).
 VLOOKUP performs a Vertical lookup by finding the matching name and pulling back the associated department.
 If you are unfamiliar with VLOOKUP look at the Preview Lessons in the VLOOKUP course.

 As shown below, in cell B6 we have created a VLOOKUP that